zarusz/SlimMessageBus/docs/intro.md

 See [Dependency auto-registration](#dependency-auto-registration) for how to scan the consumer types and register them automatically within the DI.

+The `.AddSlimMessageBus()`:

+- Registers the `IMessageBus`, `IPublishBus`, `IRequestResponseBus` and other core services.
-The `.AddSlimMessageBus()` registers a [`IHostedService`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice) for the [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host) which starts the bus consumers on application host start.
+- Registers a [`IHostedService`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice) implementation for the [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host) which starts the bus consumers on application host start.
+- Can be used multiple times, the configuration will be additive as it provides the same `mbb` instance.

 Having done the SMB setup, one can then inject [`IMessageBus`](../src/SlimMessageBus/IMessageBus.cs) to publish or send messages.